 Business.
 A business is an activity in which a profit motive is present and economic activity is involved.
-Service as a newspaper carrier under age 18 is not a business, but service as a newspaper dealer is.
-Service as a sharecropper under an owner-tenant arrangement is a business.
-Service as a public official is not.
+Service as a newspaper carrier under age 18 or as a public official is not a business.

 Common-law employee.
 A common-law employee is any individual who, under common law, would have the status of an employee.
 A leased employee can also be a common-law employee.